MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Library-Managed-API.md

 ```cs
 public void Evaluate(IDictionary<Variable, Value> inputs, IDictionary<Variable, Value> outputs, DeviceDescriptor computeDevice)
 ```

-Evaluates the Function using the specified _arguments_ as input.
-It computes the outputs of the Function based on the [Values](#class-value) provided for each input variable specified in the _inputs_ dictionary.
-The outputs are stored in the output Values corresponding to the output variables in the _outputs_ dictionary.

-Parameters:
-*  _inputs_: the input variables and their values of the Function.
-*  _outputs_: output values for each output variable.
-The caller may specify the Value object for storing the output or pass _null_ in which case the function allocates the storage for the output results.
-In both cases, on return the Value object contains the result of the corresponding output of the Function.
-If a _null_ Value was specified, the Value object returned by the method is temporary and only guaranteed to be valid until the next Forward/Backward call.
-If it needs to be accessed later, you should use the Evaluate() method below which allows you to create persistent Value objects, or you must explicitly _DeepClone_ the temporary Value object.
-*  _computeDevice_: the device on which the computation is executed.
-It should be aligned with the device on which the model is loaded.

-***
 ```cs
 public void Evaluate(IDictionary<Variable, Value> inputs, IDictionary<Variable, Value> outputs, bool createPersistentOutputValues, DeviceDescriptor computeDevice)
 ```